saleebm/hds-backend/README.md

    - Refine data fetching methods, ie remove axios dependency and stick to fetch.
    - Reduce redundant instantiations of prisma client from the api routes and server side requests into single utility
    - API routes checking for auth redundancy as well as verifying request params / method

+2. Database structure + documentation
+   - a lot of crap in the database makes no sense without a documentation of the underlying structure and planning that went into it, i.e. "Jobs" - "Invoice" relationship
+   - it would help to at least comment the info into the schema file for prisma

+3. I did absolutely zero seo, not to mention even the basics like page title and unique meta.